lightning/bolts/01-messaging-crypto-and-init.md

 1. type: 17 (`MSG_ERROR`)
-2. data: [8:channel-id] [4:len] [len:data]
+2. data:

-The 4-byte len field indicates the number of bytes in the immediately following field.
+   * [8:channel-id]
+   * [128:message]

+The `message` is a nul-terminated UTF-8 error message.

 ### Requirements

 A node SHOULD send `MSG_ERROR` for protocol violations or internal errors which make channels unusable or further communication unusable.
-A node MAY send an empty [data] field.
+The sending node MAY send an all-zeroes `message` field, a node MUST make `message` a nul-terminated UTF-8 string.
 A node sending `MSG_ERROR` MUST fail the channel referred to by the `channel-id`, or if `channel-id` is 0xFFFFFFFFFFFFFFFF it MUST fail all channels and MUST close the connection.
-A node MUST NOT set `len` to greater than the data length.

 A node receiving `MSG_ERROR` MUST fail the channel referred to by `channel-id`, or if `channel-id` is 0xFFFFFFFFFFFFFFFF it MUST fail all channels and MUST close the connection.
-A receiving node MUST truncate `len` to the remainder of the packet if it is larger.

-A receiving node SHOULD only print out `data` verbatim if it is a valid string.
+A receiving node SHOULD only print out `message` verbatim if it is a valid string.